• Home Improvement

 You may initially misjudge a flea as a bed bug due to the similar red-brownish color but if you pay attention closely, there is a huge difference between both insects.
 Fleas possess long enough legs that allow them to jump swiftly and their round head is yet another distinction.

-These have a flattened body but no wings and that is why they jump.
+These have flattened bodies but no wings and that is why they jump.
 Keeping aside the looks, both have a definite similarity in stinging terribly.
 You will be left itching almost like a maniac.
 All thanks to your pets who can be the ultimate cause of bringing these undesirable insects home.

 After entering your house, they will spread on anything cloth such as a couch, bed sheet, curtains, cushions, blanket, etc. These suck blood and cause allergies as well as diseases.